What is Gazumping and How to Avoid it?

 You’ll often see properties listed online as ‘Sold STC’, meaning an offer has been accepted but the sale is still ‘subject to contracts’.

 This type of listing can actually attract gazumpers who are looking to push you out of a sale.
-It could be worth asking the seller to take the listing down after they’ve accepted your offer, although this is completely up to them.
-There’s no guarantee that you’re safe from gazumping even with the listing taken down.
+It might be worth asking the seller to take the listing down after they’ve accepted your offer, though this is entirely up to them.
+There’s no guarantee you’re safe from gazumping, even after the listing is taken down.

 How can I avoid being gazumped?

 Firstly, you could get insured.
 There’s nothing you can do if the buyer decides to take a higher offer than yours, but that doesn’t mean you have to lose out.
-Look into Home Buyer Protection Insurance and you could claim back some conveyancing fees, survey fees and any other associated costs you might have paid out.
+Look into Home Buyer Protection Insurance, and you could claim back some conveyancing fees, survey fees, and any other associated costs you might have paid.

 You should also get to know the seller.
 Being a faceless entity won’t do you any favours when buying someone’s well-loved home.
 If you can show that you’re serious about buying the property and prove that you love it as much as they do, they’ll be less likely to accept a different offer than yours.
-It’s also worth keeping them in the loop on your progress so they can see that you’re actively trying to move things forward.
+It’s also worth keeping them in the loop on your progress so they can see you’re actively moving things forward.

 Lastly, be prepared to move quickly.
 Like we’ve said before, you’re more like you get gazumped if you’re moving too slowly through the legal process.
 Make sure you have your mortgage in principle ready to go and a conveyancer lined up.
 After that, you should focus on getting contracts exchanged as soon as possible.
 Muve recommends using its Fast service for a rapid exchange to mitigate the risk of gazumping.